-- \$30,000 cash retainer for membership on the Board, - \$25,000 additional cash retainer for the chairman of the Board, - \$1,500 cash payment per regular Board meeting attended in excess of four per year (including telephonic meetings), - \$15,000 cash retainer for the Audit Committee chair, - \$5,000 cash retainer for membership on the Audit Committee (other than Audit Committee chair); - \$12,000 cash retainer for the Compensation Committee chair,
+- \$30,000 cash retainer for membership on the Board, - \$25,000 additional cash retainer for the chairman of the Board, - \$1,500 cash payment per regular Board meeting attended in excess of four per year (including telephonic meetings), - \$15,000 cash retainer for the Audit Committee chair,

-- \$3,000 cash retainer for membership on the Compensation Committee (other than Compensation Committee chair), - \$10,000 cash retainer for the Governance and Nominating Committee chair, - \$2,500 cash retainer for membership on the Governance and Nominating Committee (other than Governance and Nominating Committee chair), - \$750 cash payment per committee meeting attended in excess of six per year. - In addition, every non-employee member of our Board is entitled annually to receive an option to purchase 20,000 shares of our common stock on the date of our annual meeting of stockholders, at an exercise price per share based on the closing price of our common stock on the grant date as reported on the NYSE Amex, and immediately vesting on the grant date.
-For fiscal years 2008 and 2009, these option grants were made in March 2009 (at which time the award was still 10,000 options) and August 2009, respectively.
+- \$5,000 cash retainer for membership on the Audit Committee (other than Audit Committee chair); - \$12,000 cash retainer for the Compensation Committee chair, - \$3,000 cash retainer for membership on the Compensation Committee (other than Compensation Committee chair), - \$10,000 cash retainer for the Governance and Nominating Committee chair, - \$2,500 cash retainer for membership on the Governance and Nominating Committee (other than Governance and Nominating Committee chair), and - \$750 cash payment per committee meeting attended in excess of six per year. - In addition, every non-employee member of our Board is entitled annually to receive an option to purchase 20,000 shares of our common stock on the date of our annual meeting of stockholders, at an exercise price per share based on the closing price of our common stock on the grant date as reported on the NYSE Amex, and immediately vesting on the grant date.

 In addition to the above compensation, upon initially joining the Board, a member is entitled to receive options to purchase 20,000 shares of common stock.
 As described in the footnotes to the Director Compensation Table above, Mr. McCleary received additional non-cash compensation for his services as chair of the Government Affairs Committee in 2008.
-In addition, in August 2009, in recognition of the services he provides as chair of the Audit Committee, Mr. Gill was granted an option to purchase 40,000 shares of common stock at an exercise price of \$2.92 per share based on the closing price of the common stock on the grant date as reported on the NYSE Amex.